saket-test/view/README.md

 ## Thanks for reading till the end!
-You will find the projects that I made while learning by visiting the "Master" branch
+You will find the projects that I made while learning by visiting the [master](https://github.com/saket-test/view/tree/master) branch

 Thanks!!